matheuscas/mitrobi-questions/README.md

 ### Question 1) is solved in module "duplicate_items"

 ### Question 2) is solved in module "async_print".

+### Question 3) is solved in folder "flex"

-As you aware, you can see the result of this question running:
+As you are aware, you can see the result of this question running:

 ```
 python -m SimpleHTTPServer <port>
 ```
 And accessing the `index.html` directly through the URL.

-### Question 3) is solved in folder "flex"

 ### Question 4) is solved in module "brackets"